tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 {% hint style="info" %}
 It is advised to use `deliverySchedule` with `prices` or alternatively `deliveryScheduleIncludingRequests` with `pricesIncludingRequests`.

 These fields give a summary of the current delivery schedule and prices.
-Use the `IncludingRequests` fields when you also send proposal or reopen request events to your ERP.
+The `IncludingRequests` fields also include any open supplier or buyer request.
+You can use the `IncludingRequests` fields when you need the `deliverySchedule` and `prices` fields in the proposal or reopen requests as soon as possible, before approving, in your ERP.

 When using these fields it is not necessary to use the `deliverySchedule` and `prices` fields in `buyerLine`, `buyerLine.requests`, `supplierLine.requests` or `confirmedLine`.

-`deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company settings page, and are also available in the `order-search` API when using polling.
+The `deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` fields are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company settings page, and are also available in the `order-search` API when using polling.
 {% endhint %}

 ### Current delivery line